Mordokay/PlatformerBattleRoyale/README.md

 If you start the server you will get an error like this:

-ReferenceError: HTMLElement is not defined.
+"ReferenceError: HTMLElement is not defined."

-To correct that you have to change some lines in matter.js file located at _your_project_dir_\node_modules\matter-js\build\matter.js:
+To correct this error you have to change a function in the matter.js file located at:

+"_your_project_dir_\node_modules\matter-js\build\matter.js:"

 Next go to line 4390 and change the function:

 ```javascript